 Apple doesn't have enough iPads and iPhone 4s to meet consumer demand, doesn't know when it will, and doesn't know how many more it needs.

 Microsoft has published an automated workaround for the newly discovered Windows vulnerability that criminals are exploiting to seize control of computers, including some used to manage sensitive equipment at power plants and other industrial facilities.
+The software giant began distributing the Fix It on Tuesday evening, five days after the vulnerability in every supported version of Windows became widely known.
+It automatically changes operating-system settings to protect users until a permanent patch is available.
+Previously, users had to make the changes manually, a process that risked bricking a PC in the event it wasn't carried out correctly.

 Google has shuttered the Nexus One web store, ending its days as a direct phone seller.